balkanski/account-service/README.md

 The DELETE endpoint uses a path variable which should be the unique identifier of the object to be deleted.

-The PATCH endpoint expects a JSON in the following format:
+The PUT endpoint expects a JSON in the following format:
 ```json
 {
         "uuid": "73a00f51-9b48-4fb5-a007-22e9990d654d",